igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 To load a set of BAM files merged into a single track see [Merged BAM File](#merged-bam-file).

 A BAM file (.bam) is the binary version of a SAM file.
 A SAM file (.sam) is a tab-delimited text file that contains sequence alignment data.
-These formats are described on the SAM Tools web site: [http://samtools.github.io/hts-specs/](http://samtools.github.io/hts-specs/).
+These formats are described on the SAM Tools website: [http://samtools.github.io/hts-specs/](http://samtools.github.io/hts-specs/).

 BAM, rather than SAM, is the recommended format for IGV.
 Starting with IGV 2.0.11, IUPAC ambiguity codes in BAM files are supported.